Dica-Developer/ttws/README.md

 TTWS is an application that builds a UI for the command line tool [ttwatch](https://github.com/ryanbinns/ttwatch).
-Its mainly developed to download activities from a TomTom sports watch and upload them to the [STRAVA](https://www.strava.com) website on a Linux system.
+Its mainly developed to download activities from a TomTom sports watch and upload them to the [Strava](https://www.strava.com) website on a Linux system.
 It allows also to update the firmware, GPSQuickFix and time of the watch.
 It shows also metadata like firmware version of the connected watch.

-You need to have the ttwatch utility pre-installed on your system.
+You need to have the [ttwatch](https://github.com/ryanbinns/ttwatch) utility pre-installed on your system.
 Later versions of ttws may have them included.

 ## Installation